KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 }
 ```

-The Rust API-guidelines(https://rust-lang.github.io/api-guidelines/interoperability.html#types-eagerly-implement-common-traits-c-common-traits) also encourages being more generous with the implementation of common traits, most of them being derivable.
-This means that their actual implementation are generated every time the crate is being build.
-This will add dozens, if not more lines of code for seemingly small structs.
+The Rust [API-guidelines](https://rust-lang.github.io/api-guidelines/interoperability.html#types-eagerly-implement-common-traits-c-common-traits) also encourages being more generous with the implementation of common traits, most of them being derivable.
+This means that their actual implementations are generated every time the crate is being built.

 ---